jcomeauictx/SATsign/README.md

 starts with a 3.
 This means that the actual number has been encoded in hexadecimal for reasons unknown to me.
 To see the real number, use `make serial`, but everything I've seen so far indicates that the hex-encoded serial number is what SAT uses.
+(Update: running `strings` on the binary .cer file reveals the real serial number as well; it's openssl changing it to hex-encoded.)

 ### Advanced use